thijsvanloef/barotrauma-server-docker/README.md

 **advanced users only if you don't run multiple servers, you'll most likely not want to change this

 ## Reporting Issues

+Issues can be reported by using [this link](https://github.com/thijsvanloef/barotrauma-server-docker/issues/new/choose).